Fall 2025 NAASC election

 • we fundraise to enable NAASC members to attend ICARs via travel support (described above)

-• we strive to publish papers based on our activities
+• we publish papers based on our activities

 • members build professional & personal networks